-When Dr. Hiller Spires participated in the groundbreaking ceremony for the Suzhou North America (SNA) High School in Suzhou, China, she built a bridge connecting North Carolina to China that will allow future students from both countries to learn in new and innovative ways thanks to the cultural exchanges that will be made possible through this exciting international partnership.
+When Dr. Hiller Spires broke ground for the Suzhou North America (SNA) High School in Suzhou, China, she built a bridge connecting North Carolina to China that will allow future students from both countries to learn in new and innovative ways.

-There are already 40 students and 10 teachers attending and teaching at SNA, which is currently being held in a rented space.
-Spires, senior research fellow and professor at the Friday Institute for Educational Innovation at NC State, attended the groundbreaking ceremony on Mar.
-28, and the school is expected to be complete in August 2016.
+There are already 40 students and 10 teachers attending and teaching at SNA, which is currently housed in a rented space.
+Spires, a senior research fellow and professor at the Friday Institute for Educational Innovation at NC State, attended the groundbreaking ceremony on Mar.
+28, and the school building is expected to be ready by August 2016.

-Their temporary location has not stopped them from participating in innovative approaches to education.
-In April, the students from SNA virtually presented video projects they had collaborated on with students from Wake STEM Early College (ECHS) High School at NC State as a part of Spires’ Project-Based Inquiry Global.
+But current students’ temporary location has not stopped them from participating in innovative approaches to education.
+In April, the students from SNA virtually presented video projects they had collaborated on with students from Wake STEM Early College (ECHS) High School at NC State as a part of Spires’ Project-Based Inquiry Global initiative.